apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 ## What is a DataFrame

-`DataFrame` is a basic concept in `datafusion` and is only a thin wrapper over LogicalPlan.
+`DataFrame` in `DataFrame` is modeled after the Pandas DataFrame interface, and is a thin wrapper over LogicalPlan that adds functionality for building and executing those plans.

 ```rust
 pub struct DataFrame {